yukiisbored/blog/content/posts/my-minecraft-days.md

 plugins for it.

 The zombie survival experience part was easy.
-We found this plugin called Apocalyptic on Bukkit plugins but It was largely unmaintained and has some bugs.
+We found this plugin called Apocalyptic on Bukkit plugins but It was largely unmaintained and had some bugs.
 I forked it and made the fixes required to make it work with newer versions of Bukkit.
 The hard part?
 Balancing.
 Balancing is one of those problems that have no end in sight.
 How do we make the gameplay balanced?
 How do we make it fair?